Thy Phu // Interviewer

 Richard Fung is a video artist/filmmaker and writer, and a Professor in the Faculty of Art at OCAD University.
 Richard was born in Trinidad and Tobago and came to Canada after finishing high school in Dublin, Ireland.
 His documentaries and experimental works include Orientations: Lesbian and Gay Asians (1984) and its redux Re:Orientations (2016), My Mother’s Place (1990), Sea in The Blood (2000), and Dal Puri Diaspora (2012).
 Many of his works centre on family history in the context colonialism and migration.
 His essays have been published in numerous journals and anthologies, and he is the co-author with Monika Kin Gagnon of 13: Conversations on Art and Cultural Race Politics (2002).
 Among other honours Richard is the recipient of the Bell Canada Award for outstanding achievement in video art, the Toronto Arts Award for Media Art and the Kessler Award for significant contribution to LGBT Studies.

-Gabrielle Moser is a writer, educator and independent curator whose research focuses on the historical construction of citizenship as a photographable subject.
-Her current research project, “Picturing race and citizenship: photography and belonging in Canada, 1900-1948,” based at the University of British Columbia and supported by a SSHRC postdoctoral fellowship, investigates how racialized subjects used their encounter with the camera to make claims for citizenship in Canada, before its legal enactment in 1948.
-Gabby has organized exhibitions and screenings for Access Gallery, Gallery TPW, Vtape, and Xpace, and her writing appears on Artforum.com and in Art in America, Canadian Art, Fillip, Journal of Visual Culture, n.paradoxa, Photography & Culture and in the forthcoming edited volume Photography and the Optical Unconscious (Duke University Press, 2017).
-Moser holds a PhD in art history and visual culture from York University and teaches at OCAD University.
+Gabrielle Moser is a writer, educator and curator whose research focuses on the historical construction of citizenship as a photographable subject.
+Her current research project, “Citizen Subjects: photography, race and belonging in Canada,” investigates how racialized subjects used their encounter with the camera to make claims for citizenship in Canada around 1947, at the moment that this category of belonging was still being legally defined.
+Gabby has organized exhibitions and screenings for Access Gallery, Gallery TPW, The Morris and Helen Belkin Art Gallery, Oakville Galleries and Vtape, and her writing appears on Artforum.com and in Art in America, Canadian Art, Fillip, Journal of Visual Culture, n.paradoxa, and Photography & Culture.
+Moser holds a PhD in art history and visual culture from York University and has held fellowships at the Art Gallery of Ontario, the University of British Columbia, the Paul Mellon Center for the Study of British Art, the Ryerson Image Centre, and was recently a Fulbright Canada Visiting Scholar at Brown University.

 THE FAMILY CAMERA NETWORK is a partnership that explores the relationship between family photography and the idea of family.
 We are launching a community archive project that will collect family photographs and their stories.
 This archive will preserve a family history for future generations, as well as provide a resource for teachers, historians and scholars to write new histories of photography, family, and Canada.